threatdragon/threatdragon.github.io/public/pages/install/install-webapp.markdown

 ## [OWASP](https://www.owasp.org) Threat Dragon

+### note that this page is out of date, see the latest version 1.x [documentation][docsv1]

-[Threat Dragon](http://owasp.org/www-project-threat-dragon) comes in two variants, desktop application and web application.
+[Threat Dragon](http://owasp.org/www-project-threat-dragon) comes in two variants, a desktop application and a web application.

 ## Web application install instructions
 The web application can be run locally or by using a remote server.